Outdoor Activities

 Walking Groups

-From September, we will have two walking groups.
-Walking Wednesdays meets once a month for a gentle walk from Golders Green station.
-Thames Path in London & Other Walks ventures further afield for longer walks twice a month.
+We currently have three walking groups: London Discovery Walks & Walking Wednesdays meet once a month; Thames Path in London & Other Walks ventures further afield for longer walks usually twice a month.

 Thames Path in London & Other Walks